 PLG 3: Our graduates will be ethically aware.

 The goal is to enable you to identify relevant ethical issues in a given situation—what is at stake, and why your choices are important to business and society.

 PLG 4: Our graduates will have a global business perspective.

 In today’s business environment, you need to be able to identify the opportunities and challenges of operating within complex local, regional, and global environments, which is the purpose of this goal.

 PLG 5: Our 4-year business program graduates will be competent in discipline-specific skills and knowledge.

-As a program graduate, you will be able to demonstrate the functional capability that is a foundation for a career in the field of Accounting, Business Technology Management, Finance, Human Resources Management or Marketing.
+As a program graduate, you will be able to demonstrate the functional capability that is a foundation for a career in the field of Accounting, Business Technology Management, Finance, Human Resources Management, Indigenous Business or Marketing.